-Although your diet is super important to support your hormones, in my experience helping many hundreds of women going through peri-menopause, I now think the number one determiner of how bad your journey will be is STRESS.
+Although your diet is super important to support your hormones, in my experience helping many hundreds of women going through perimenopause, I now think the number one indicator of how bad your symptoms will be is STRESS.

 And although it is talked about a lot (especially by me!), it's STILL something we are finding difficult to manage.

 There may be good reason for more stress in your life if you're a woman over 40!